shanejp76/Seismic_Japan/README.md

 TLDR - Exploration of global earthquake data.
 Payoff is a 3D model of the subterrainean seismic shelf beneath Japan.

-I started this project as a challenge in predicting the 'when' & 'where' mechanics of earthquakes.
+This project started as a challenge in predicting the 'when' & 'where' mechanics of earthquakes.

 Besides the necessary wrangling & consistency checks in Python, I also performed:
   * data sourcing